+This is the first course in the senior project sequence (CEC 420 and CEC 421).
 This course introduces students to discussing issues of management, planning, task assignment, resource allocation, requirement collection, and system specification and design.
 The team working in a distributed environment will develop a base for implementation of a computer-centered system with elements of both hardware and software.
+The artifacts developed during this course will be used as the foundation for further develop-ment during the second course (CEC 421) in the sequence.